cloh-jzhang/cloh-jzhang.github.io/_posts/2016-01-02-southern-california.md

 ### Death Valley

 Numbers can describe some aspects of Death Valley, a desolate landscape that overwhelms you with its size and stark beauty.
 Spanning more than 3 million acres, it’s the largest park in the lower 48.
 It's home to the lowest point in North America, perched 282 feet below sea level.
-It once scorched 134 degrees - the highest record temperature in history.
+It once scorched 134 degrees - the highest recorded temperature in history.

 Death Valley is so vast that landmarks are often 30 minute drives apart - after nine hours in the car, these minutes were taxing.
 But along the way, we passed sand dunes and a unique desert palette, and looked for the moon behind the mountains while scanning for coyotes before our headlights.